 4.1 Adapted motor vehicles for disabled wheelchair users

 Information on adapted motor vehicles for disabled wheelchair users is available in VAT relief on adapted motor vehicles for disabled people and charities (VAT Notice 1002).

 4.2 Medical and surgical appliances

-A medical or surgical appliance is a device or piece of equipment that’s designed solely for the relief of a severe abnormality or a severe injury.
+A medical or surgical appliance is a device or piece of equipment that’s designed solely for the relief of a severe impairment or a severe injury.

-Examples of severe abnormalities or severe injuries include amputation, rheumatoid or severe osteo-arthritis, severe disfigurement, congenital deformities, organic nervous diseases, learning disabilities and blindness.
+Examples of severe impairments or severe injuries include amputation, rheumatoid or severe osteo-arthritis, severe disfigurement, congenital deformities, organic nervous diseases, learning disabilities and blindness.

 4.2.2 Eligible items